ROCm/HIP/docs/how-to/hip_runtime_api/initialization.rst

 The HIP runtime is initialized automatically when the first HIP API call is made.
 However, you can explicitly initialize it using :cpp:func:`hipInit`, to be able to control the timing of the initialization.
-The manual initialization can be useful, when you ensure that the GPU is initialized and ready or you want to isolate the GPU initialization time from other parts of your program.
+The manual initialization can be useful to ensure that the GPU is initialized and ready, or to isolate GPU initialization time from other parts of your program.

 .. note::

-  :cpp:func:`hipDeviceReset()` deletes all streams created, memory allocated, kernels running and events created by the current process.
+  You can use :cpp:func:`hipDeviceReset()` to delete all streams created, memory allocated, kernels running and events created by the current process.
 Any new HIP API call initializes the HIP runtime again.